 Amy and Kenny enjoy spending time with their sons, Eli and Joshua.

 When he’s not hanging out with college students, you can find Kenny running around Rice in preparation for the Houston half-marathon, biking around Houston, figuring out a bouldering problem at the local rock climbing gym, or listening to the Grateful Dead while building something in his garage.

-Alyssa Silva (she/her) - Assistant Executive Director
+Carly Fleck (she/her) - Assistant Director

 Carly Fleck grew up in Kalamazoo, Michigan before attending Grand Valley State University (GVSU) in Grand Rapids, Michigan where she majored in Communication Studies.

 During her time at GVSU, Carly found a Jewish Community within Hillel, something she had never experienced before.
 Quickly gaining interest in Hillel, Carly became Hillel's Social Media Editor as well as Vice President.
 In 2019, Carly interned with the Jewish Federation of Grand Rapids as a Communications Specialist.

 Becoming more and more involved within the Jewish community, Carly began to realize that Hillel was not just an extracurricular club, but also a passion.